SØRLI Lautenwerke and Harpsichords

 The sizes available are 37KF $4.50, 40KF $4.50, 44KF $5.00, 50KF $6.00, 52KF $6.00, 58KF $7.75, 60KF $7.75, 62KF $7.75, 66KF $9.00, 70KF $10.50, 74KF $10.50 and 81KF $12.50.
 These prices are for 5 meter coils.

 Fluorocarbon treble strings are prone to slip at the tie block as can nylon.
 Before installing treble strings on classical guitars, hold the string tip above a match flame.
 The melted string tip balls up and prevents the string from slipping at the tie block.

 I do not recommend the new "Nylgut" made by Aquila Corde.
 It is not identical to gut in many ways.
 The sound of Nylgut is brighter than gut and does not have the "bloom" found in real gut and fluorocarbon.
 It is also considerably weaker than gut, especially the thinner sizes.
 I recently re-strung a Martin lautenwerk with Nylgut and had to tune the instrument down a half step to prevent string breakage.
 The coloring is much lighter than gut and some of the strings were bright yellow.
+The thickest sizes above .85 mm are useful and sound better than the equivalent fluorocarbon strings.
 Lastly, it is exorbitantly expensive.

 Hitch Pin Knot

 To make this knot, fold back the end of the string about two inches and squeeze the bend tightly with your fingers.
 Now form a 1/4" round loop of doubled string and position the bent end at the center of the loop.
 Use a jewelers screwdriver to catch the bent end and pull it through the loop.
 Pull string tight while holding the bent end with the screwdriver as a dummy hitch pin.
 The knot does not need to be close to the hitch pin position.